DCS-training/Interactive-Analysis-Reports-with-R-Markdown.github.io/README.md

 * Creating and customising your own R markdown reports.

-* Learn the basics of creating html documents through R markdown.
+* Learn the basics of rendering documents through R markdown.

 * Create beautiful tables to show off your results.